vermasachin/vermasachin.github.io/_posts/2017-06-09-relation-between-movie-length-and-imdb-rating.md

 This data was gathered from a set of 5000 movies.

-The final graph obtained is a linear graph.
-So, if we ignore some outliers, it is evident that the length of a movie is directly proportional to its IMDB rating.
+So, in the final graph if we ignore some outliers, it is evident that the length of a movie is directly proportional to its IMDB rating.